artilleryio/artillery/README.md

 - Tests can be 100% reproducible, since there is no custom code.
 - Test cases can be auto-generated and statically analysed by other tools.
-- DSLs can be written for any language. **minigun** ships with a JS DSL, but you can write one for Ruby, Python, Lua or another language easily.
+- DSLs can be written for any language.
+We have a JS DSL on the roadmap, and one can be written easily for Ruby, Python, Lua or another language.
 - Stronger performance guarantees can be made in absence of custom code.

 Further reading: